 Of course, that doesn’t necessarily mean that South African players that want to enjoy their casino games online cannot do it at all.
 There are many online operators that are based outside of South Africa that offer this opportunity to our local players.
 Not only offer the opportunity but some of them have been created and are fully focused on the local players.
 Offering their games and payment methods in South African Rand, offering local language version of their sites and even local toll-free Customer Service number.

 The team at casinoexplorer took their time and expertise to make sure that we can provide you with the best ones that cater to the needs and fancy of South African players.
 Especially using the local currency is one big plus for these operators as that will let you avoid sometimes hefty conversion fees if it only allows USD, EUR, or any other currency.
-And bare in mind just the fact that they are not licensed locally doesn’t mean that they’re unsafe as all operators featured on our site are licensed operators along with many different jurisdictions and are subject to numerous safety and fairness audits.
+And bare in mind just the fact that they are not licensed locally doesn’t mean that they’re unsafe as all operators are subject to numerous safety and fairness audits.

 In short conclusion horse betting, sports betting both online as offline is fully legal and regulated in South Africa with land-based casinos being allowed as well.
 With regards to online casinos it’s a bit more tricky as online operators are not allowed in SA territory but South African gambling games lovers are spoiled for choice with numerous foreignly licensed operators with mobile and online casinos that are happy to welcome locals with open arms offering them great rewards, free spins, and bonuses.